ephect-io/documentation/README.md

 ## CLI tool *egg*

 **Ephect** comes with a CLI tool called *egg*.
-The main feature of **egg** is to pre-compile the code of the whole application at once.
-This is done in one command: *php egg compile*.
+The main feature of **egg** is to build the code of the whole application at once.
+This is done in one command: *php egg build*.
 The benefits of this approach are the errors management and the increase of velocity of the application.

 ### Error handling